Police officer faces demotion after stealing groceries at Quebec supermarket | CBC News

 Gatineau police responded to the scene and told Bell it would be a Quebec prosecutor's decision whether any criminal charges were laid.

 According to the agreed facts, the Crown's office in Gatineau did recommend one charge of theft under $5,000.
-But ultimately, Bell's criminal case was referred to a diversion program and was dismissed after she met the program's conditions.
+Ultimately, Bell's criminal case was referred to a diversion program and was dismissed after she met the program's conditions.

 Bell has not yet been sentenced for her guilty plea under the Police Services Act.